jito-foundation/ncn-template/simulation-test-detailed-guide.md

 );
 ```

-The first verification step examines the ballot box account:
+The first verification step examines the `BallotBox` account for the completed epoch:

 1.  **Winning Ballot Check**:

-   - `has_winning_ballot()` confirms that a valid winning ballot was identified
+    - `has_winning_ballot()` confirms that the `winning_ballot` field within the `BallotBox` structure is marked as valid.
+This happens only when a ballot option crosses the consensus threshold.
-   - This means at least one valid weather status received votes
-   - A winning ballot must exceed the required consensus threshold

 2.  **Consensus Status Check**:

-   - `is_consensus_reached()` verifies that the winning ballot achieved the required supermajority
-   - The consensus threshold is typically set at 66% of total stake weight
-   - This confirms that the voting process successfully reached a definitive conclusion
+    - `is_consensus_reached()` checks if the `slot_consensus_reached` field is greater than zero, indicating the consensus condition was met during the voting process.
 3.  **Outcome Verification**:
-   - The test confirms that the winning weather status matches the expected "Sunny" status
-   - This ensures that the voting and tallying logic correctly identified the majority choice
-   - It validates that the stake-weighted voting mechanism worked as designed
+    - The test retrieves the `winning_ballot` struct and asserts that its `weather_status` field matches the `winning_weather_status` defined earlier (`WeatherStatus::Sunny`).
+This confirms the correct outcome was identified based on the stake-weighted tally.

-The ballot box serves as the primary record of the voting process, capturing all votes cast and the aggregate results.
-Its verification ensures the core voting mechanism functioned correctly.
+Verifying the `BallotBox` ensures the core voting and tallying mechanism functioned correctly during the active epoch.

-#### 7.2 Consensus Result Account Verification
+#### 8.2 Consensus Result Account Verification

 ```rust
 // 7.
 Fetch and verify the consensus_result account